Monday’s Transactions, Writethru | Federal News Network

 GRAND RAPIDS GRIFFINS — Signed F Max Humitz and D Tory Dello to one-year contracts.

-U.S. SOCCER FEDERATION — Named William Wilson chief executive officer and secretary general.
+U.S. SOCCER FEDERATION — Named William Wilson chief executive officer and secretary general, effective March 30.

 BROWN UNIVERSITY — Announced the resignation of women’s basketball head coach Sarah Behn.